-We love the fact that we have all kinds of families at Tot Shabbat.
+We love that we have all kinds of families at Tot Shabbat.
 Some have two Jewish parents and some have one.
-We have gay families, multiracial families, and families with single parents.
+We have queer families, multiracial families, and families with single parents.
 Sometimes grandparents bring their grandchildren.
-Come join us for a special time of comraderie and fun!
+Come join us for a special time of shabbat connection and fun!

 This service is held several times a year on Saturday mornings, 10:30am-12pm.

-Family services will be co-led by Rabbi Dev Noily, a Musical Prayer Leader, and special guests.
+Family services are be co-led by Rabbi Gray Myrseth, a Musical Prayer Leader, and special guests.